dcsil/vera/team/principles.md

 *This document is subject to evolve.*

 ## Communication
-Our primary communication platform will be a private Discord server.
-To maintain alignment in a fast-moving environment, each member is expected to share a daily update in the `#daily-updates` channel.
+Our primary communication platform will be a private WhatsApp groupchat.
+To maintain alignment in a fast-moving environment, each member is expected to share an update on daily basis.
 Updates should follow a consistent format that includes: (1) current tasks, (2) next steps, and (3) blockers.
 If a member is unable to work on the project during a given period, they must inform the team of their unavailable timeframe and provide a reason, which may be as simple as another course commitment such as midterms.

 Frequent updates are essential for transparency.
 Even if work is being completed, failure to provide regular updates will result in a warning.
 This ensures we remain coordinated, avoid overlapping effort, and sustain efficiency in a startup-like environment where roles and tasks often shift.
 For emergencies, we will maintain a shared list of phone numbers.
 Calls and texts should only be used in rare, time-sensitive situations that require immediate attention.